 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Do not drink alcohol.
 Dangerous side effects can occur when alcohol is combined with pramipexole.

 Avoid driving or hazardous activity until you know how pramipexole will affect you.
 Your reactions could be impaired.
 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.

 What other drugs will affect pramipexole?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking pramipexole with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using pramipexole with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 This list is not complete.
-Other drugs may interact with pramipexole, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect pramipexole, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about pramipexole